Why can’t dogs eat chocolate?

 How do I keep my dog safe over the festive periods?

 Reports of dogs with chocolate poisoning increase dramatically around Christmas and Easter.
 With an abundance of chocolate typically around at these times of the year, you may need to keep an extra close eye on your pooch to avoid any accidents.

-If you plan on having an Easter egg hunt, avoid hiding treats in places easily accessible to your dog to keep them out of harm’s way.
-You should also remind your guests that chocolate is toxic to dogs and to keep their treats to themselves or on countertops out of reach.
+Always avoid leaving chocolate treats in places that are easily accessible to your dog to keep them out of harm’s way, Also remind your guests (especially the younger ones) that chocolate is toxic to dogs and ensure it is kept out of reach.

-We now know why dogs can’t eat chocolate, but to take care of their health it’s important to protect your dog with Argos Pet Insurance provided by Pinnacle Insurance plc.
+We now know why dogs can’t eat chocolate, but to take care of their health it’s important to protect yourself from unexpected vet bills with Argos Pet Insurance provided by Pinnacle Insurance plc.
 Explore our dog insurance policies today.

 Peterson, Michael E., and Patricia A. Talcott.
 Small Animal Toxicology.
 W.B.
 Saunders, 2013.